priestd09/git-bits/README.markdown

 verbose to type often, but too dangerous to be easy to type, so this gives you something that's safe to alias to something short.

+## git-uncommit ##
+Removes the previous commit, without changing the working tree.
+Can accept filenames to remove the changes to those files from the previous commit, or -p to use the interactive mode of git-checkout to choose which diffs to remove.

 ## git-wipify ##
 **TODO**